 Lodging - As you can expect, the ski hotels have instituted property-wide enhanced cleaning measures.
 They have limited touchpoints at check in, and have moved to cashless transactions.
 There are new physical distancing policies and shared space guidelines for elevators.
 Being flexible is important when traveling this year.
 The ski hotels have relaxed lodging booking and cancellation policies so guests have the ability to change plans without penalty.

 Be aware that booking lodging does not guarantee mountain access (unless you have a package that includes your lift tickets).
 You have to have a lift ticket or a pass purchased in advance to ski.
-If you are flying to mountains, be sure to find out your airline’s cancellation policies before flying.
+If you are flying to the mountains, be sure to find out your airline’s cancellation policies before flying.
 We have more tips for flying with skis and on saving money when flying to Colorado, Utah or Lake Tahoe.

 Hot tubs and fitness centers may be closed.
 Ask about pools being open before you arrive so you know what to expect.
 Wear mask indoors at lodges.
 Masks are encouraged outdoors.